 And with a little planning ahead, increasing your activity while on vacation and making better dining out choices, there’s no reason why you can’t completely enjoy your vacation, a few extra indulgences (and cocktails) and not come home feeling guilty for doing so!

 What are your favorite travel tips for staying healthy while on vacation?

 Do you need want to want to know exactly how you can implement these tips into your every day life so you can start seeing results?
-Learn more about Nourish, where I’ve been using to help my clients lose that weight and fat they’ve never been able to lose before – all without sacrificing or feeling like crap while they’re doing it.
+Learn more about Nourish, where I help repeat dieters go from feeling frustrated, confused on what to eat and not losing weight, to feeling empowered, confident and consistently shedding pounds and inches.